SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-32.md

 - Go through the roboshop documentation https://github.com/daws-76s/roboshop-documentation
 - So what should be the ingress rule for mongodb ? mongodb should accept connections only from catalogue and user, then source ---> catalogueIP and port ---> 27017, here catalogueIP is constant every time ?
-NO! so to get the catalogue staticIP what is the option we have ? we need to take elastic_ip which is costly, if we take elastic_ip for every private modules, we need 12 elastic_IPs which is very costly.
-If it is a big project we may need 1000's of elastic_IPs, then company may get bill of 5000 dollars.
+NO! so to get the catalogue staticIP what is the option we have ? we need to take elasticIP which is costly, if we take elasticIP for every private modules, we need 12 elasticIPs which is very costly.
+If it is a big project we may need 1000's of elasticIPs, then company may get bill of 5000 dollars.
 So better to give the security group_ids.
 - Create a mongodb_SG and catalogue_SG in VS (main.tf)
-- Then go to the security groups in aws console and select created mongodb_SG/Edit_inbound_rules/Add rule Type --> custom TCP, port: 27017, and in source just type "sg" next to the custom, you will get the created security groups, in that select already created catalogue_SG.
+- Then go to the security groups in aws console and select created mongodb_SG/Edit_inbound_rules/Add rule Type --> custom TCP, port: 27017 and in source just type "sg" next to the custom, you will get the created security groups, in that select already created catalogue_SG.
-- So write a terraform code for the above line in VS.
+- So write a terraform code for the above lines in VS.
-- Similarly create for user also, and continue for redis, mysql, rabbitmq (refer documentation), here better to create all security groups for all instances first and then write rules.
+- Similarly create for user also and continue for redis, mysql, rabbitmq (Refer documentation), here better to create all security groups for all instances first and then write rules.

-### Now creating Ec2's for the roboshop 04-ec2 in VS
+### Now creating EC2's for the roboshop 04-ec2 in VS
-Till now we developed VPC and SG module and simultaneously we tested this modules while creating vpc and sg.
-But here we are using modules directly from the internet developed by others to create EC2's.
-Nothing but from the open-source.
-Here the only disadvantage is you cannot connect to this private instances using SSH, because private instances dont have Public_IP addresses.
+Till now we developed VPC and SG module and simultaneously we tested this modules while creating VPC and SG.
+But here for EC2 we are using modules directly from the internet developed by others.
+Nothing but from the Open-source.
+Here the only disadvantage is you cannot connect to this private instances using SSH, because private instances dont have PublicIP.
 For this we have below two options.
-- Create one EC2 in Public_subnet and login to this ec2 first and from there connect to the mongodb.
-We call this as a "jump_host"
+- Create one EC2 in Public subnet and login to this ec2 first and from there connect to the mongodb.
+We call this as a "Jump_host"
 - Another one is using VPN, install it in your laptop and connect to the mongodb using VPN.

 ### Points to remember
-- Data sources is used to query the data dynamically from the providers and from the existing resources also but to query from the existing resource, we need to give some input like vpc_id, this vpc_id we cant get from the data source, but we used data source only to query the default vpc_id.
+- Data sources is used to query the data dynamically from the providers and also from the existing resources, but to query from the existing resource, we need to give some input like vpc_id, this vpc_id we cant get from the data source, but we used data source only to query the default vpc_id.
 - But if you want to take information of the created vpc, again data-source is not an option, because here